 We are happy for someone who has an existing dog, join our training and certification program, however to eventually be accredited, you must meet our stringent standards and pass the Public Access Test with one of our approved assessors.

-• As an accredited organisation PAT Dogs Australia only provide assistance dogs to people who have completed our application process and passed our public access test.
+- As an accredited organisation PAT Dogs Australia only provide assistance dogs to people who have completed our application process and passed our testing.

 PAT Dogs Australia’s accredited dog and handler teams will have: